copyrite/LwotcMinimalText/XComGame.md

 ## Ghostwalker
 Activate this ability to reduce enemy detection range against you by almost 25% for 2 turn(s).
-* Activate this ability to reduce enemy detection range against you by almost 25% for 2 turn(s) (including the current turn), as denoted by red tiles surrounding enemies who are not alerted to your presence.
-* Ghostwalker has a 4 turn cooldown.
-* Requires no actions to activate.
+* Does not apply to ADVENT security towers.
+* {% COOLDOWN %}
+* Free action.
 * This ability also grants a small reduction in this soldier's impact on infiltration times.
-* Does not apply to ADVENT security towers.

-Grapple (Skirmisher)
-Grapple (Skirmisher)
+## Grapple
 Deploy a grappling hook to move quickly to an elevated position.
-* Grapple allows the Skirmisher to get into position without using an action.
-* Grapple has a 3 turn cooldown.
+* Free action.
+* {% COOLDOWN %}

 ## Grazing Fire
-Missed shots with your primary weapon have an additional roll to become a graze.
-* Missed shots with the soldier's primary weapon generally have a 50% chance to become a graze.
+Missed shots with the soldier's primary weapon have 50% base chance to become a graze.
+* Targets with a dodge score subtract that score from the ability's success chance.
 * This effect occurs after normal hit-miss-graze processing.
-* Targets with a dodge score subtract that score from the ability's success chance.

 ## Greater Padding
 Reduce wound recovery times for this soldier by 1/2/4 HP.
 Doesn't work if the soldier bleeds out.